 BUSINESS RESPONSIBILITY REPORT

-The SEBI (Listing Obligation and Disclosure Requirements) Regulations 2015 mandatesinclusion of the Business Responsibility Report (BRR) as part of the Annual Report for top500 listed entities based on market capitalization.
+The SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 mandatesinclusion of the Business Responsibility Report (BRR) as part of the Annual Report for top500 Listed entities based on market capitalization.
 In compliance with the Regulation BRRforms part of the Annual Report and is available on the Company's website atwww.sonata-software.com.
-The BRR contains a detailed report on Business Responsibilitiesvis--vis the nine principles of the National Voluntary Guidelines on SocialEnvironmental and Economic Responsibilities ofBusiness framed by the Union Ministry ofCorporate Affairs.
+The BRR contains a detailed report on Business Responsibilitiesvis--vis the nine principles of the National Voluntary Guidelines on SocialEnvironmental and Economic Responsibilities of Business framed by the Union Ministry ofCorporate Affairs.
 Any shareholder interested in obtaining a copy may write to the CompanySecretary at the Registered Office of the Company.

 RELATED PARTY TRANSACTIONS

-The Policy on related party transactions is available on the Company's website athttp://www.sonata-software.com/sites/default/files/Policy_on_Related_party_Transactions.pdf Particulars of the Contracts orArrangements with related parties referred to in Section 188(1) in the format specified asForm AOC-2 forms part of this Report as ANNEXURE VII.
+The Policy on related party transactions is available on the Company's website athttp://www.sonata-software.com/sites/default/files/Policy_on_Related_party_Transactions.pdf Particulars of the Contracts orArrangements with related parties referred to in Section 188(1) in the format specified asForm AOC-2 forms part of this Report as ANNEXURE VI.

 JUSTIFICATION FOR ENTERING INTO RELATED PARTY TRANSACTIONS

-All the Related Party Transactions entered into by your Company with the RelatedParties including rendering of services sharing of expenses providing of inter-corporateloans and guarantees to its Subsidiaries are in the ordinary course of business and arecarried out at arm's length pricing.
+All the Related Party Transactions entered into by your Company with the RelatedParties including rendering of services sharing of expenses providing of inter-corporateloans and guarantees to its subsidiaries are in the ordinary course of business and arecarried out at arm's length pricing.